-Delegate Hosting comes with full protection of your website server against spam, viruses, and malware attacks.
-The advance layer of protection will be there to protect your Website.
-It protects your server from every malicious activity and all type of DDoS attacks.
+Delegate Hosting comes with full protection of your WordPress website server against spam, viruses, and malware attacks.
+The advance layer of protection will be there to protect your WordPress Website.
+It protects your server from every malicious activity and all types of DDoS attacks.
 If someone attacks, your business will not be affected.

 2. Used Security Plugin